 Mr. Roberto C. Benares, Director and former President of the Bank, is related within the third civil degree of affinity to Mr. Jose T. Pardo, Advisor to the Board of Directors.
 Mr. Benares is married to Mr. Pardo's niece.

-Other than this, no other family relationships among the directors or senior executives, either by consanguinity or affinity.
+Other than as disclosed above, there are no other family relationships among the directors or senior executives, either by consanguinity or affinity.